openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   - Scrapes can fail, but the user might not be mindful of this and set a high scrape interval;
-- Add a seperate container to prometheus-operator (p-o) that would be used by p-o to modify the prometheus config according to a scrape profile.
+- Add a seperate container to prometheus-operator (p-o) that would be used by p-o to modify the prometheus config according to a metrics collection profile.
   - This container would perform an analysis on what metrics were being used.
     Then it would provide prometheus operator with this list.
   - Prometheus-operator with the list provided by this new component would know what scraping targets it could change to keep certain metrics.
-- Recently Azure also added support for scrape profiles:
+- Recently Azure also added support for metrics collection profiles:
   - [Azure
     Docs](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-scrape-configuration-minimal)
   -  https://github.com/Azure/prometheus-collector